 Reverb is an effect that recreates the acoustic ambiance of a performance space - anything from a room in a jazz club to a concert hall.
-The Clavinova lets you choose from a variety of reverb effects; you can also set the depth of any reverb effect to your preference.
+The Clavinova lets you choose from a variety of reverb effects; the CVP-109 gives you the additional option of using the high-quality Natural Reverb - effects of a caliber normally employed in professional recording studios.
+Of course, you can set the depth of any reverb effect to your preference.
+With the CVP-109/107/700, you can also apply reverb effects to the signal from the microphone using the Vocal Harmony settings (see page 177).